Time-Varying Multi-Seasonal AR Models: Introduction

 \section{Introduction}

 Autoregressive integrated moving average (ARIMA) models, originally popularized in the seminal book by \cite{boxjen@1970}, form a parsimonious and versatile class of time series models.
 ARIMA models have proven invaluable for analyzing time series data, particularly the subclass of AR models.
-Their parsimony is even more apparent when modeling seasonality with the elegant multiplicative structure in ARIMA models.
-Importantly, this structure directly extends to models with multiple seasonal periods, an increasingly common feature in time series data.
+The parsimony of ARIMA models is even more apparent when modeling seasonality with an elegant multiplicative structure that directly extends to multiple seasonal periods, an increasingly common feature in time series data.

-A drawback of the Box-Jenkins methodology is the requirement of stationarity, i.e. that the process exhibits constant statistical properties over time, or can be differenced to stationarity.
+A drawback of the Box-Jenkins methodology is the requirement of stationarity, i.e.~that the process exhibits constant statistical properties over time, or can be differenced to stationarity.
 Time series data are often recorded over long study periods, and/or at high-frequency in rapidly changing environments.
 The statistical characteristics of such time series are likely to undergo substantial changes, which may occur both gradually and suddenly.
-These may be due to inherent process dynamics or external factors like pandemics, wars, and natural disasters.
-The common recommendation to difference the series to achieve stationarity can lead to over-differencing, resulting in misleading inferences \citep{granger1980introduction} and poor forecasts \citep{makridakis1997arma, smith1994forecasting}.
-Using data only from the most recent regime is wasteful since many correlations are expected to survive regime shifts.
-Moreover, this approach prevents the model from assigning any probability to future regime changes.
+Differencing the series to achieve stationarity can lead to over-differencing, resulting in misleading inferences \citep{granger1980introduction} and poor forecasts \citep{makridakis1997arma, smith1994forecasting}.
+Using data only from the most recent regime is wasteful since many correlations are expected to survive regime shifts, and prevents the model from assigning any probability to future regime changes.